ttscoff/bunch/bunch-files/logic.md

 	<Snippets.snip#Group 1
 end
 ```

+> Indentation must be exactly four (4) spaces or one (1) tab per level, with an additional 4 spaces/1 tab per nested level.
+If using spaces instead of tabs, every indentation level must be a multiple of 4.
+{:.warning}

 The condition can use a variety of syntax, from human readable to symbolic.
 See the next section for details.
 In the example above, Bunch simply tests the contents of a variable called var_one to see if it's "truthy" (yes, true, or 1).
 If so, it launches Messages and runs a snippet.